 The show is 10 minutes long and runs continuously from 5 p.m. to 10 p.m.

 16573 Prospect Lane, Broomfield, 80023 (93.5 FM)

 Starts December 8.
-This is the second year for the light show which has more than 22,000 individual lights synced to music.
+This light show has more than 25,000 individual lights synced to music spanning the 80s to today.
 Mix of fun songs and Christmas tunes.

 Two different 25-minute shows run on a rotating schedule.
 One playlist runs Monday, Wednesday and Friday and the other on Tuesday, Thursday, Saturday and Sunday.
 There’s a brief intermission of about 5 minutes between showing.

 Show times Sunday to Thursday are 6 p.m. to 9 p.m. and Friday and Saturday are 6 p.m. to 10:30 p.m.
 The week of Christmas, shows begin around 5 p.m. to allow for extra traffic.

 Updates for shows times and opening dates can be found here.

 5,300+ lights that change color and pattern set to 15 minutes of sequenced music.
 Show times: 6 p.m. to 9 p.m.
 Sunday to Thursday, 6 p.m. to 10 p.m.
 Friday & Saturday (will start at 5 p.m. the week of Christmas).